Find out how accessible our website is, how to report accessibility issues and what to do if you can’t access parts of this website.

 As out host authority, Suffolk County Council have published a disproportionate burden assessment.
 In respect of this website, the statement explains that:

-This statement was updated on 16 September 2020.
+This statement was prepared on 16 September 2020.
+This statement was last reviewed on 24 December 2020.